CagatayGumus/React-Eczane-Project/README.md

 # React Eczane Project

-In this project the goal is to create a desktop application which fulfil the needs of a "Water Sale" program by using Java, SQLite and JFrame.
-Project aims to establish the communication between the Customer and the Seller.
+The project that finds the pharmacies on duty with the pharmacies api by selecting the provinces and districts.

 ## Languages and Technologies Used in this Project